godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-2.md

 This is done by using the Godot built-in shader parser and compiler which outputs an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) which can be used for further processing.

-To support the Godot shader lanuage, the abstract syntax tree needs to be translated into the appropriate target language, in this case GLSL ES 2.0.
+To support the Godot shader language, the abstract syntax tree needs to be translated into the appropriate target language, in this case GLSL ES 2.0.
 This is done in the [`ShaderCompilerGLES2` class](https://github.com/karroffel/godot/blob/37208c890337894519cf1d1e943a5c381f79dcc0/drivers/gles2/shader_compiler_gles2.h#L40).

 The [`_dump_node_code`](https://github.com/karroffel/godot/blob/37208c890337894519cf1d1e943a5c381f79dcc0/drivers/gles2/shader_compiler_gles2.cpp#L268) method is used to output a String for each kind of node in the AST.
 Recursively, this method is used to generate the GLSL code for the whole shader.